gambitph/Stackable/readme.txt

 == Changelog ==

+= 2.11.0 =
+* New: Global Colors
+* New: Global Typography
+* Fixed: Speed improvements
+* Fixed: Some popup settings close right away when clicking in Firefox

 = 2.10.4 =
 * Fixed: Some responsive font-sizes won't apply
 * Fixed: Feature grid block default title tag shows as H2 in the Block Editor